 Did Polycarp say this?
 The story is unreliable for many reasons, so probably not, but the particulars of Polycarp’s death don’t really matter much.
 No Christian doctrine relies on it.
 The larger lesson (and the Dalrymple story makes this point as well) is that just because a story is popular doesn’t mean that it’s well grounded in fact.
 We repeatedly find paltry evidence underlying Christian claims: Polycarp didn’t make that popular declaration before his martyrdom, we can’t recreate the New Testament from the writings of the early church fathers, God didn’t create the universe ex nihilo, it’s not the case that all but one of the Twelve died martyr’s deaths, Jesus wasn’t born of a virgin, and so on.

-The point isn’t to and dismiss every Christian claim as built on sand, but many are.
+The point isn’t to dismiss every Christian claim as built on sand, but many are.
 Don’t take Christian claims on faith.
 Make your Christian antagonists defend their claims.

 It turns out that the early church fathers’ writings can make some interesting contributions to scholarship.
 I write about that here.